fp7mplane/protocol-ri/doc/protocol-spec.md

 - Set constraint: multiple values are allowed, and are explicitly listed, separated by the '`,`' character.
 - Range constraint: multiple values are allowed, between two ordered values, separated by the special string '`...`'.
 Range constraints are inclusive.

-Future versions of the protocol may support additional types or combinations constraints. *[**Editor's Note**: we should also support networks with netmasks as an implicit range, but we don't yet.]*
+*[**Editor's Note**: Per discussion in Budapest we should also support networks with netmasks as an implicit range, but we don't yet.]*

-Values and values in constraints must be a representation of an instance of the primitive type of the associated element.
+Parameter and constraint values must be a representation of an instance of the primitive type of the associated element.

 ### Result Columns